 A full research paper is an entire paper complete with a detailed discussion of your analysis and results.
-Students may only choose this option if they have a paper that is already underway and fits with the subject matter.
+Students are encouraged to choose this option if they have a paper that is already underway and fits with the subject matter.